balena-os/leviathan/documentation/quickstart.md

 Select which type of worker you want to use:

 1. {@page Testbot worker | Testbot worker} - Connect an actual device to your testbot and test on it
+2. {@page Autokit worker | Autokit worker} - Connect an actual device to your autokit and test on it
-2. {@page QEMU worker | QEMU worker} - Create a virtual device and run tests on that that.
+3. {@page QEMU worker | QEMU worker} - Create a virtual device and run tests on that that.